ASandHamwich/dsa4262-sequenceseekers/README.md

 # Running Prediction Software
-If you have uploaded the predictions folder as a whole, this whole section should not be an issue and you may skip. <br>
+If you have uploaded the predictions folder as a whole, this whole section should not be an issue and you may skip and move directly to the section "Execution Commands". <br>

 To begin, ensure that you have your `data.json` file in its own subdirectory.
 The software will create outputs in the same directory as this file for ease of access.